Choose your language:

 TEKsystems recommended a two-phased approach to developing an AS&V application: Inception and Execution/Construction.
 We would begin the engagement with a four-week Inception process.
 Our team would visit the client’s headquarters in Philadelphia to meet their team and better understand their business problem.
 During Inception, we would also define a product backlog, architecture, release plan and acceptance criteria.

-The 14-week Execution/Construction phase would be performed at TEKsystems’ Montreal Solution Centre (MSC).
+The 14-week Execution/Construction phase would be performed at TEKsystems’ Montreal Innovation Centre.
 We would set up remote access to the client’s infrastructure as all development work would be performed on their systems.
 Our team would consist of a delivery manager, senior manager, technical architect, senior business analyst, lead developer, quality assurance (QA) analyst, two developers and a technical writer.

 We would build a stand-alone Java application to deliver the delta report.
 The application would pull the DPLs from the repository where the deliverers upload the content.
 The delta report would automatically run once a day and be stored and available for two weeks.
 The delta report would identify missing content in red so it could be easily located by an administrator.
 The report would be, in essence, a snapshot in time of the content inventory and the scheduled listings.

 The report would be easily exportable to—and compatible with—Microsoft Excel, to enable users to further drill down into the data.
 Administrators would be able to filter based on a number of variables/factors: the deliverer; a single or multiple provider(s)/programmer(s); and demographics, such as national view, peer group view or zip code view of content.
 Administrators would have the ability to confirm content availability on local systems and identify geographically specific missing programs.